Who we're working with

 Crossrail's plans for a new train tunnel in London had massive benefits for wildlife.
 Once Crossrail had dug out the tunnel, they were left with tonnes of clay, chalk, sand and gravel.
 We shipped this to Wallasea Island in Essex and we're using it to make a huge nature reserve.
 Over the next ten years, this 'waste' will be turned into a home for birds, otters, fish and saltwater plants like sea lavender and samphire.

 Farmers and the MOD talk chalk

 Chalk grassland packs over 40 different herbs and grasses into each square metre.
 England has lost the majority of this fantastic habitat.
-Today, half of what's left is in Wiltshire.
+Half of what's left today is in Wiltshire.

-So we're working there with hundreds of farmers, Natural England, the Wiltshire Wildlife Trust and others to keep the chalk grassland in tip top condition for insects, birds and plants.
+So we're working there with hundreds of farmers, Natural England, the Wiltshire Wildlife Trust and others to keep the chalk grassland in prime condition for insects, birds and plants.
 We're connecting lots of areas to make the largest network of chalk grassland in north-west Europe.